Triston Casas Preview, Player Props: Red Sox vs. Yankees

-Triston Casas -- with a slugging percentage of .576 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the New York Yankees, with Jhony Brito on the hill, on August 18 at 7:05 PM ET.
+Triston Casas -- with a slugging percentage of .559 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox versus the New York Yankees, with Gerrit Cole on the mound, on August 19 at 1:05 PM ET.

 Triston Casas Game Info & Props vs. the Yankees